 Being a landlord can significantly bolster your savings, but it’s also a lot of work.
 On top of the finances and responsibilities of your own living space, you have to find tenants, secure insurance and pay a mortgage and property taxes.
 Renting a home can also complicate your personal tax situation.
-Luckily, Uncle Sam allows you to deduct some expenses associated with running a rental property.
+Luckily, the government allows you to deduct some expenses associated with running a rental property.
 The IRS stipulates that deductible expenses must be ordinary and generally accepted in the rental business, along with being necessary for managing and maintaining the property.
-From mortgage interest and insurance to utilities and repairs, here are some rental property tax deductions landlords should take advantage of.
+You can also work with a financial advisor who can help manage the tax and financial impact of your real estate holdings.

 Most homeowners use a mortgage to purchase their own home, and the same goes for rental properties.
 Landlords with a mortgage will find that loan interest is their largest deductible expense.
 To clarify, you can’t deduct the portion of your mortgage payment that goes toward the principal loan amount.
-Instead the deduction only applies to payments towards interest charges.
+Instead, the deduction only applies to payments toward interest charges.
 These components will be listed separately on your monthly statement, and are therefore easy to reference.
-Simply multiple the monthly amount by 12 to get your annual total interest.
+Simply multiply the monthly amount by 12 to get your annual total interest.

 In addition to mortgage interest, you can deduct origination fees and points used to purchase or refinance your rental property, interest on unsecured loans used for improvements and any credit card interest for purchases related to your rental property.
 Come tax time, you must have already spent money on these purchases to qualify.
 Since it can be tricky to determine what counts and how to file these extraneous interest charges, consider consulting an accountant or financial advisor to help.